music-encoding/guidelines/v4/elements/seqnum.md

                         One or more values from <a class="link_odd_classSpec" href="{{ site.baseurl }}/{{ page.version }}/data-types/data.uri.html">data.URI</a>, separated by spaces.
                         </span></div>
                   <div class="attributeDef def" data-module="MEI.midi"><span class="ident attribute" title="Number in the range 0-65535.">num</span><span class="attributeUsage">(required)</span><span class="attributeDesc desc">Number in the range 0-65535.</span><span class="attributeValues">
-                        Value is a positive integer, including 0.
+                        Value of datatype <span style="font-weight: 500;">
+                           a non-negative integer no larger than 65535</span>.
                         </span></div>
                   <div class="attributeDef def" data-module="MEI.shared"><span class="ident attribute" title="Indicates the part in which the current feature should appear.
 Use '%all' when the feature should occur in every part.">part</span><span class="attributeUsage">(optional)</span><span class="attributeDesc desc">Indicates the part in which the current feature should appear.
 Use '%all' when the
                         feature should occur in every part.</span><span class="attributeValues">